yaryu2/ErrorCorrection/README.md

 in situations where reacquisition of the data is impossible or impractical, such as stored data on a hard disk or transmitted over a wireless protocol.

+Some readers may be familiar with the idea of parity - some value computed from the rest of the data that is transmitted along with the data.
+RS is similar to the idea in parity, but different in what sort of properties it has.
+For instance, one common application of the idea of parity is in Raid-5 harddrive systems.
+In the simplest case, you have three drives in total; one drive stores one half of the original data, the second drive stores the other half of the original data, and the third drive stores the XOR of the two original drives - A XOR B = C. Since the XOR operation is bijective, you can recover any one part from the two remaining parts.
+If drive A fails, you can compute `A = B XOR C` to get your data back.
+You can extend this scheme to more than three drives, however, you can only have one set of parity data.
+Say you had five drives - then your parity would be `E = A XOR B XOR C XOR D`.
+A problem arises however - there's less redundency.
+You can only lose 1 out of any 5 drives, any more and you've lost everything.
+You might be tempted to say "well, why not mirror the parity drive?".
+That does buy a little more redundency, but it's not as good as it could be.
+For instance, if you lose the two parity drives, you don't lose any data.
+But if you lose two original data drives, you've lost everything - with mirror parity drives, you can't lose *any* two drives.
+In the lingo, "Mirrored XOR" is not a *maximally-separated* encoding.

+Reed-Solomon provides a way to implement this system - with Reed-Solomon, you can actually tune to your heart's content how much parity to have, whether it be 1/3 of the stored or transmitted data, 1/2, 5/6ths - the choice is yours.
+This is what makes RS and other FEC schemes so powerful.

+...

 Reed-Solomon encoding is built on the mathematics of finite fields, also known as Galois fields.
 Blocks of bytes to transmit are formed as polynomials over a finite field; the error correction bytes are formed by dividing the message polynomial by a code generator polynomial ith the remainer polynomial